shuklayash02/Hotel_Booking_Analysis/README.md

 offer thorough business advice to address this problem.
 The analysis of hotel booking cancellations as well as other factors that have no bearing on their business and yearly revenue generation are the main topics of this report.
-By a proper analysis they and conclusion they can decrease their cancelletion rate.
+By a proper analysis  and conclusion they can decrease their cancelletion rate.